hl7au/au-fhir-core/input/pagecontent/general-guidance.md

   * Base resource profiles e.g. AU Base Patient, AU Base MedicationStatement
   * Generic use case profiles, where there is no existing project to undertake the work e.g. AU Medicines List, AU Base Diagnostic Imaging Result (definitional constraints; no conformance or support obligations)

+TBD - what / how do we mention interactions... is there a way to write this without having to talk about them?

 #### Profile Approach